Strict supports of canonical measures and applications to the geometric Bogomolov conjecture: Main results

-\begin{Pf} It is trivial for (a) to imply (b).
-Assume that (b) holds true.
+\begin{Pf} It is trivial that (a) implies (b).
+Suppose that (b) holds.
 Let $A$ be an abelian variety over $\overline{K}$ with $\ndr (A) \leq s$.
 Let $\mathfrak{m}$ be the maximal nowhere degenerate abelian subvariety of $A$.
 Then $\dim \mathfrak{m} \leq s$, so that Conjecture~\ref{GBCforAV} holds for $\mathfrak{m}$ by assumption.
-It follows from Theorem~\ref{maintheorem3} that Conjecture~\ref{GBCforAV} holds for $A$. \end{Pf}
+It follows from Corollary~\ref{maintheorem3} that Conjecture~\ref{GBCforAV} holds for $A$. \end{Pf}

-Note that Corollary~\ref{GBCfornondeggeq1} also follows from Corollary~\ref{general-nondeg} because the geometric Bogomolov conjecture holds for elliptic curves.

-As a result, Corollary~\ref{general-nondeg} says in particular that Conjecture~\ref{GBCforAV} is equivalent to the following conjecture.
+Finally in this section, we remark that by Corollary~\ref{general-nondeg}, Conjecture~\ref{GBCforAV} is equivalent to the following conjecture.

 \begin{Conjecture} [Geometric Bogomolov conjecture for nowhere degenerate abelian varieties] Let $A$ be a nowhere degenerate abelian variety over $\overline{K}$ and let $X$ be a closed subvariety of $A$.
-Then $X$ should not have dense small points unless it is a special subvariety. \end{Conjecture}
+Then if $X$ has dense small points, then it should be a special subvariety. \end{Conjecture}

-In the proof of any result on the Bogomolov conjecture for abelian varieties, an equidistribution theorem has been a crucial ingredient.
-Indeed, Theorems~\ref{maintheorem2} and \ref{maintheorem3} follow from Theorem~\ref{maintheorem1}, of which proof uses the equidistribution theorem on Berkovich spaces quite essentially.
-On the other hand, our arguments there also suggest that an equidistribution theorem on Berkovich analytic spaces should be useless against the proof of Conjecture~\ref{GBCforAVwithtoutdeg} because the canonical measures do not have enough information to lead us to any result in this case.
-Indeed, the canonical subset, which is the support of the canonical measures, is just a single point in this setting, so that our argument could not work.
-Therefore, a different strategy should be found for Conjecture~\ref{GBCforAVwithtoutdeg}.